 - Cook on a preheated griddle.
 The pancakes will be quite brittle until they are fully set, so make them small-ish and flip carefully.

--I use mesophilic yogurt, buttermilk or kefir because they ferment at room temperature.
+-I use mesophilic yogurt, buttermilk or kefir for prefermenting because they ferment at room temperature.
 However, you could use regular yogurt to soak your groats.

--I used an ordinary blender so my batter wasn’t perfectly smooth.
+-I used an ordinary blender so my batter wasn’t super smooth.
 If you had a Blendtec or a Vitamix then you would have super smooth batter.

 -I always use my large cast iron griddle which makes the pancakes quick to cook up!